 Look for the pick up trucks with benches in back and a roof overhead.
 These fun communal taxis can save you money when you’re traveling in a group or heading in the same direction as strangers.
 Even with two of us, songthaews were sometimes cheaper than a tuktuk.
 We often found ourselves taking these from train stations and on the islands.

 Tuk tuks are motorbikes with a passenger carriage hitched on the back.
-Kind of like SE Asia’s version of a Cinderella carriage (at least I like the think)!
+They might not be like the kind of “bikers” you are used to at home, who will more likely have iron on patches at The Cheap Place website rather than a little roof for their motorbike!
+They are kind of like SE Asia’s version of a Cinderella carriage (at least I like the think)!
 While this was the main form of transportation in some places like Siem Reap and Chiang Mai’s old city, it is a tourist trap in other places like Bangkok where you will get a much lower fare riding in a metered taxi.

 In major tourist areas, it is not too surprising that the locals try to charge overprice.
 The general rule though is that you won’t know until you ask or “never try, never know” as one salesman on Khao San once told me.
 Ask around and after awhile you will figure out if they are charging you a normal rate.
 And since they do not run on meters you are allowed to negotiate a price.

 In Bangkok, they are bright pink.. and orange and yellow and green and blue.
 The streets of Bangkok are lined with colorful metered taxis and as long as you have an honest driver or aren’t too close to a tourist hub (read Khao San) you can hop right in and they will turn the meter on.